vaughnparker/spherical-distance/Step3.md

 **This is a big claim!
 Why should we believe these two formulas give the same answer?**

+For now, we will treat this as a known fact - but if you're curious where it comes from, see *Appendix B: Deriving the Dot Product Formula*.

 ### Understanding Through Special Cases

 Let's test this with some specific angles to build intuition: